hymnis/dsul-python/README.md

 ### Options

-    --help                    Show help and usage information.
+    -h, --help                Show help and usage information.
     --save                    Save (non-default) settings to config file.
     --update                  Update config file with new settings.
     --version                 Show current version.
-    -h, --host <host>         The hostname/address to expose IPC server on. [default: localhost] -p, --port <port>         The port number used for the IPC server. [default: 5795] -s, --socket <socket>     The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).
+    -a, --address <address>   The address/hostname to expose IPC server on. [default: localhost] -p, --port <port>         The port number used for the IPC server. [default: 5795] -s, --socket <socket>     The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).
     -c, --comport <comport>   The COM port to use. [default: /dev/ttyUSB0]